Elephanta Caves: Yogishvara: Lord of Yoga

 The panel in the east side of the portico next to the north entrance (see 9 on plan) is Shiva in Yoga.
 This form of Shiva is called Yogishvara, Mahayogi, Lakulisa.

 Shiva, states Stella Kramrisch, is the "primordial yogi" in this panel.
-He is the master of discipline, the teacher of Yoga arts, the master who shows how yoga and meditation leads to the realization of ultimate reality.
+He is the master of discipline, the teacher of Yoga arts, the master who shows how yoga and meditation lead to the realisation of ultimate reality.

 The relief is in a dilapidated condition with most of the arms and legs broken.
 He is seated in padmasana lost in his meditation.
 His posture is well formed and suggests that the 6th century artist knew this asana.
 He sits on a lotus with a stalk shown as if coming out of the earth, his legs are crossed symmetrically.
 Two Nagas flank the lotus and express their reverence with a namaste posture.
 The great yogi is being approached by various Vedic and Puranic gods and goddesses, as well as monks and sadhus, yet there is a halo around him that keeps them at bay as if they admire it but do not wish to disturb his meditation.

 In some ways, the yogi artwork shown in this Hindu cave are similar to those found in Buddhist caves, but there are differences.
 Yogi Shiva, or Lakulisa, wears a crown here, his chest is shown vaulting forward as if in breathing exercises found in Hindu yoga texts, the face and body expresses different energy.
 This Shiva yogi comes across as the "lord of the caves" or Guhesvara in medieval Indian poetry, states Kramrisch.
 According to Charles Collins, the depiction of Shiva as Yogi in Elephanta Cave 1 is harmonious with those found in the Puranas dated to early and mid 1st millennium CE.